Jeiwan/uniswapv3-book/content/docs/milestone_1/manager-contract.md

 `transferFrom`.
 1. The function knows `token0` and `token1`, which will be different for every pool.

-Conclusion: we want to change the arguments of the callback so we could pass:
+Idea: we need to change the arguments of the callback so we could pass user and pool addresses.
-1. User address.
-1. Pool address.

 Now, let's look at the swap callback:
 ```solidity